tomaszkolonko/DeepDIVA/HyperparametersTuning.md

 | Inception_v3  | 64            | 0.08231         | 20            | 0.67468       | 0.00689        | 42.72 %       |
 | Densenet121   | 64            | 0.08750         | 20            | 0.32541       | 0.00389        | 42.17 %       |

-We let SIGOPT optimize all the hyperparameters again for the runs with pre-training with the following results:
+We let SIGOPT optimize all the hyperparameters again for the runs with ImageNet pre-training with the following results:

 |               | Batch Size    | Learning Rate   | lr-decay      | Momentum      | weight_decay   | test accuracy |
 |-------------: |:-------------:|:---------------:|:-------------:|:-------------:|:--------------:|:-------------:|